Python-SIP/sip/sphinx/annotations.rst

     will be read-only.
 Because SIP does not fully understand C/C++ types (particularly ``const`` arrays) it is sometimes necessary to explicitly annotate a variable as being read-only.

+.. variable-annotation:: NoTypeHint

+    .. versionadded:: 4.18

+    This boolean annotation is used to suppress the generation of the PEP 484 type hint for the variable.

 .. variable-annotation:: PyInt